Who?

 Jodie Eilers.
 Eilers like eye-lers.

-Turns out that design is the greatest wormhole: I get to be a part of any and every industry.
-I've been able to spent my career peering into myriad worlds of niche products, interesting demographics, and fascinating topics: molecular biology, installation art, healthcare for homeless, data visualization ethics, independent film, snow-surf-skate brands, k-12 education products, downhill biking, food trends, AI and ML of software giants, and so, so many others.
-I now work with companies whose messages and products I believe in wholeheartedly: primarily the health, wellness, and outdoor industries.
+Turns out design is the greatest wormhole—I get to be part of almost any industry.
+Over the years I’ve peered into niche products, unusual demographics, and fascinating topics: molecular biology, installation art, healthcare for people experiencing homelessness, data‑visualization ethics, independent film, snow‑surf‑skate brands, K–12 education tools, downhill biking, food trends, AI and ML at large software companies, and many more.
+I now focus on companies whose messages and products I believe in wholeheartedly, primarily in the health, wellness, and outdoor worlds.

-I've been a designer of just about every flavor for more than two decades.
-The fascination continues to grow; I love the science behind the aesthetics, overt and subtle communication challenges, the philosophy and social behavior theories behind the identity and marketing strategies, and the research involved in understanding the messenger and recipient.
+I’ve been a designer of just about every flavor for more than two decades.
+My fascination keeps growing: I love the science behind aesthetics, the overt and subtle communication challenges, the philosophy and social‑behavior theories behind identity and marketing, and the research it takes to understand both messenger and recipient.

-My superpower is recognizing whole-system patterns.
-I align brand, product, and messaging with those patterns to facilitate the ideal communication between client and customer, and build demographic trust through consistency.
-Because my brain works top down, I gravitate toward solving branding and identity problems, but I also thoroughly enjoy illustration, data visualization, infographics, analog and digital page layout (catalogs, look-books, websites), environmental design (way-finding, signage), packaging, and working with photographers on product shoots.
+My superpower is recognizing whole‑system patterns.
+I align brand, product, and messaging with those patterns to support clear communication between client and customer, and to build demographic trust through consistent experiences across touchpoints.
+Because my brain works top‑down, I gravitate toward branding and identity problems, but I also love illustration, data visualization, infographics, analog and digital layout (catalogs, lookbooks, websites), environmental design (wayfinding and signage), packaging, and collaborating with photographers on product shoots.

-When I'm not in front of a computer you can usually find me far up a mountain or a pitch of rock; even better if combined with foraging and/or travel.
-I have been teaching and co-chairing for the Washington Alpine Club since 2015 and it is a true labor of love.
-I'm a 200hr certified yoga teacher, have completed the AMGA Single Pitch Guide course and expect to test in 2021, and I'm working towards an Institute for Functional Medicine Health Coach Certification and AIP Coach Certification to support AIP retreats, giving people diagnosed with autoimmunity the tools and start they need for their journey.
-And I have enough wilderness skills to survive the zombie apocalypse.
+When I’m not in front of a screen, you can usually find me high on a ridge or halfway up a pitch of rock—ideally with a bit of foraging or travel mixed in.
+I’ve been teaching and co‑chairing with the Washington Alpine Club since 2015, and it’s a true labor of love.
+I’m a 200‑hour certified yoga teacher, have completed the AMGA Single Pitch Instructor course, and I’m pursuing functional medicine and AIP coaching certifications to support autoimmune‑friendly retreats and give people a grounded, actionable start on their healing journey.
+And I have enough wilderness skills to survive a zombie apocalypse.

 VIA Character Strengths Profile: STRENGTH #1, CURIOSITY